ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

-This guidance note examines the operation of the Tour Operators Margin Scheme (TOMS), including methods of calculating and accounting for VAT and other related operational issues.
+This guidance note provides information about the operation of the Tour Operators Margin Scheme (TOMS).

-For more in-depth commentary on methods of calculation under the TOMS, see De Voil Indirect Tax Service V3.593.
+For commentary on methods of calculation of VAT under the TOMS, see De Voil Indirect Tax Service V3.593.

 Powered by